reduce-algebra/reduce-algebra/common-lisp/README.md

 ## Status

 I performed all testing on the same computer using Windows 11, a recent version of Cygwin and Ubuntu 24.04.3 LTS (GNU/Linux 6.6.87.2-microsoft-standard-WSL2 x86_64).
-I used the standard REDUCE test framework by running commands of the form
+I tested production (i.e. non-debugging) builds using the standard REDUCE test framework by running commands of the form

 ```sh
 ../scripts/testall.sh --noregressions --csl --<lisp>